WasmEdge/docs/docs/embed/go/bindgen.md

 }
 ```

-## Build and run the Wasm app from your go host.
+## Build and run the Wasm app from your go host

 ::note Make sure you have installed [Go, WasmEdge, and WasmEdge Go SDK](intro.md). ::